Toowoomba: Geography

-The rich volcanic soil in the region helps maintain the 150 public parks that are scattered across the city.
+The rich volcanic soil in the region helps maintain the 159 public parks that are scattered across the city.
 Jacaranda, camphor laurel and plane trees line many of the city streets.
 The city's reputation as 'The Garden City' is highlighted during the Australian Carnival of Flowers festival held in September each year.
-Deciduous trees from around the world line many of the parks, giving a display of autumn colour.
+Deciduous trees from around the world line many of the parks, giving a display of Spring colour.

 Suburbs

 The City of Toowoomba includes the following suburbs: